defunkt/pystache/README.md

 ### Using Python 3 with Pystache from source

-Pystache is written in Python 2 and must be converted to Python 3 prior to running under Python 3.
+Pystache is written in Python 2 and must be converted to Python 3 prior to using it with Python 3.
 The installation process (and tox) do this automatically.

-To convert the source code to Python 3 (while using Python 3)--
+To convert the code to Python 3 manually (while using Python 3)--

     python setup.py build